SpacingBat3/WebCord/docs/Readme.md

-The main reason of the WebCord existence was previously creating a usable ARM alternative, but nowadays it's developement is more around making it *more open* alternative to WebCord, which would be both customizable and improving in some aspects like the security and privacy.
+The main reason of the WebCord existence was previously creating a usable ARM alternative, but nowadays it's developement is more around making it *more open* alternative to Discord, which would be both customizable and improving in some aspects like the security and privacy.
 As for now, some tweaks around the privacy has been implemented:
   - blocking third-party websites via customizable CSP,